 Generally, I’m someone who can get by on not a lot of sleep (which is a good job really as I seem to make nocturnal children) but I think I’d reached the point in this pregnancy that I just needed a proper night’s rest.

-Granted, I didn’t jet off to an exotic location or even check in to a luxury spa hotel BUT I have thoroughly enjoyed my mini mumoliday.
+Granted, I didn’t jet off to an exotic location or even check in to a luxury spa hotel for a bit of pampering BUT I have thoroughly enjoyed my mini mumoliday.
 With a third little man due in a matter of weeks (I’ll be full term a week from now) I know I’m not going to get the opportunity for another one for quite some time.

 When I was trying to think of a description of my little break for this post I came across the terms mumcation and mumoliday (see, I didn’t make it up).
 It’s apparently very much a thing now.